airswap/airswap-protocols/protocols/index/README.md

 ## Has an Intent

-Determines whether the Market has an intent for a staker address.
+Determines whether the Index has an intent for a staker address.

 ```Solidity
 function hasIntent(